ikasanEIP/IkasanStudio/README.md

 These bubble up to the IDE with the recommendation to disable the plugin and report it to Idea.
 ### Do not use anything greater than warn when using Intellij's logger
 Anything greater than warn results in a stack trace reported directly to the user with the recommendation to disable the plugin and report it to Idea.
+### Defensive coding is essential
+You don't have to make many mistakes to get blacklisted.

 ## Template ToDo list
 - [x] Create a new [IntelliJ Platform Plugin Template][template] project.